The beating drums blared on arrival in Kuching, the largest City in Sarawak, at how incredible this City was to the visiting world.

 The Semenggoh Nature reserve is a primate rehabilitation centre for orangutans and various species of birds.

 It’s the ideal place to visit for a half-day tour with Orangutan feeding times happening at 9 am and 3 pm.
-In that specific time frame, you have the best chance to see a few of the mighty Orangutans.
+You have the best chance to see a few of the mighty Orangutans in that specific time frame.

 It’s a Cat City Kuching